A narrowing of AI research?: Literature Review

+\emph{Social dilemmas} are brought about by the public good aspects of technological diversity: a single actor is unlikely to fully capture the benefits of her investments on designs that preserve it, making such investments less likely.

+\cite{acemoglu2011diversity} studies these processes with a model where researchers choose between developing a dominant technology or preserving a second-tier alternative, showing that they have strong incentives to contribute to the dominant technology even though preserving technological diversity would be desirable. \cite{hopenhayn} show that competitive allocations of R\&D resources create a social dilemma with over-investment and cannibalisation of efforts in those areas that are perceived to be high return and insufficient exploration of other areas where problems remain unsolved. \citet{bryan2017direction} consider a scenario with sequential research where discoveries build on each other.
+In this model, the laissez-faire outcome is directionally inefficient because firms race in pursuit of those research lines that are most beneficial in the short-term at the expense of alternatives with larger long-term benefits.

-\paragraph{AI R\&D races:} AI development and deployment are frequently described as `winner-takes-all' processes: private sector companies that lead on AI will be able to dominate their markets and expand into new ones.
+In the case of AI, there is a growing perception that publication, commercial and geopolitical races could be encouraging these shortsighted behaviours (Armstrong, Bostrom, and Shulman 2016).
+AI development and deployment are frequently described as `winner-takes-all' processes: private sector companies that lead on AI will be able to dominate their markets and expand into new ones.
 The countries that control the direction of AI development will be able to assert their political systems and values \citep{lee_ai_2018}.
-This narrative, influenced by the notion of an `intelligence explosion' where AI systems that reach a certain level of performance become able to self-improve recursively, is leading to races in AI development and deployment \citep{armstrong2016racing}.
-Some researchers have raised concerns that this could result in a `race to the bottom' in AI safety, and that the pressure to achieve state-of-the-art results is creating `troubling trends' in AI scholarship such as metric-gaming, overfitting of models to benchmark datasets and lack of replicability in research outputs \citep{Lipton_2019}.
+This narrative is leading to races in AI development and deployment \citep{armstrong2016racing}.
+Some researchers have raised concerns that this could result in a `race to the bottom' in AI safety, and that the pressure to achieve state-of-the-art results is creating `troubling trends' in AI scholarship \citep{Lipton_2019}.
+This sense of urgency may also lead them to focus on technologies that generate short-term returns, even if they are aware that there are alternatives that would be more beneficial in the longer term.

-\paragraph{A premature narrowing of AI research?} There is increasing awareness of the limitations of AI systems based on deep learning, and concerns about premature lock-in to this design.
-Like other machine learning systems, Deep learning systems are brittle and liable to under-perform and/or fail when they confront situations outside their training set \citep{damour2020underspecification, marcus2018deep}.
-Deep learning systems optimise metrics of predictive performance even when this creates undesirable outcomes such as discriminatory decisions reflecting biases in the training data, or behaviours that go against the intentions of their users \citep{russell2019}.
-They require large datasets and computational infrastructures to train that create substantial environmental impacts \citep{thompson2020computational}.